 School of Humanities & Sciences students can participate in the New York City Internship Program (offered fall and spring semesters), which is the core of the College’s presence in New York City.
 All juniors and seniors, regardless of major, are invited to apply.
 Second-semester sophomores will be considered if it makes academic sense.

-For Fall 2014 we will be offering the Internship Program to students.
+For Spring 2015 we will be offering the Internship Program to students.

 The Internship Program

 - Students are required to enroll in 1-6 credit internship or 2-3 credit internships.
 In some instances it may be appropriate for a student to complete 1-3 credit internship instead of 6 credits.
 Students should consult Amanda L. Lippincott if they are interested in this option.

 - Students are required to enroll in additional credits to maintain full-time status.
 The tentative course offerings are available online.

 - Students are required to participate in the Internship Seminar.

 Independent Study, Fieldwork, or Research

 - Students have the option to complete an independent study, fieldwork, or research opportunity.